FilledMilk/MicrobitWeatherBalloon/README.md

 ## Additional Components for PCB
 1. **Voltage Regulator.** We used an AMS1117 3.3v regulator.
 However, an improvement may be to use a switching voltage converter for better battery life.
 2. **Capacitors** for voltage regulator.
-3. **Screw terminals.** These are used to hold the battery wires for the power source.
+3. **3.5 mm Ptich Screw terminals.** These are used to hold the wires for the power source.
 4. **Female Header Pins.** These are in case you want to easily remove the components.

 # Issues with BME280
 I initially couldn't get the BME280 to work with the BME280 extenions in Makecode.
 However, it does work with Sparkfun's *Weatherbit* extension.
 That extension uses address 0x77, so you'll need to create a solder bridge to change the default address from 0x76.

+# Code Explanation
+In the *on start* block, we initialize the *Weatherbit* library, then redirect serial to pins 0 and 1 on the Micro:bit.
+Those are, in turn, connected to the RX and TX pins of the Openlog.
+We then write a single line to be the header of the *.csv* file.

+In the *every __* block, the code sets the variable *reading* with the applicable atmospheric readings and then writes the line to serial, and thus to the SD card, once per defined interval.

 > Open this page at [https://filledmilk.github.io/microbitweatherbaloon/](https://filledmilk.github.io/microbitweatherbaloon/)

-## Use as Extension
+# Use as Extension

 This repository can be added as an **extension** in MakeCode.